- Garden / Landscaping / Patio — 253

 by John Spivey on May 25, 2015

 Problems differ and so are their consequences!
 Some might almost go unnoticed and some will shake our lives.
-Despite the fact that all garage door problems are serious, they don't all have the same effects to our lives.
-Weather stripping issues will keep the garage cold till seals are replaced but spring problems might cause serious injuries.
+Even though all garage door problems are serious, they don't all have the same effects on our lives.
+Weatherstripping issues will keep the garage cold till seals are replaced but spring problems might cause serious injuries.
 They're considered the most dangerous parts of the system for the simple reason that they're under a lot of tension.

 Every time the door moves, springs lose some of their tension.
 After years, you'll notice that they'll sag when the door is open.
 In this case, they'll need adjustment so that the door can be balanced and open with ease.
 If you want to check the strengths of the springs, disconnect the garage door opener and open the door.
 It should open easily.
-If not, the springs are damaged and you should let the garage door repair experts to replace them.
+If not, the springs are damaged and you should let the garage door repairexperts replace them.
 If you open the door, leave it open mid-way up and see if it remains open.
-If it slides down or is lifted up, springs need adjustment.
+If it slides down or is lifted, springs need adjustment.